ryrosenthal/restaurant-booking/README.md

 - DELETE `/api/restaurants/reservation` - Deletes the reservation for a given `reservationId` (example: "10")

 ## Implementation Notes
 - I used SQLite for the database.
-The database file is store at "db/test.db" can be used by installing DB Browser for SQLite (https://sqlitebrowser.org/)
+The database file is stored at "db/test.db" and can be used by installing DB Browser for SQLite (https://sqlitebrowser.org/)
   - Using SQLite ended up causing an issue because the sql expression for regex "REGEXP" is not supported by SQLite.
 I was able to implement a workaround using LIKE and storing the dinerIds between brackets like "[1],[2]"
   - I'd use something like Postgres for a production DB
 - Used the beta version of Express for better error handling (specifically around promise rejections / db errors), but I wouldn't use that in production